dougwyu/screenforbio-mbc-uk_ponds/README.md

      * *V 1.1*:  `>AF382008	root;Eukaryota;Chordata;Mammalia;Primates;Hominidae;Homo;Homo sapiens`
      * *V 20180221*:  `>AF382008.3.649.1602	root;Eukaryota;Chordata;Mammalia;Primates;Hominidae;Homo;Homo sapiens`

-     The filenames will be changed to this format: `MIDORI_UNIQUE_1.2_srRNA_RDP.fasta`, and the extra stuff on the headers will be removed before running get_sequences.h
+     The filenames will be changed to this format: `MIDORI_UNIQUE_1.2_srRNA_RDP.fasta`, and the extra stuff on the headers will be removed before running *get_sequences.sh*

 - *collapsetypes_v4.6.pl* should already be in your ***screenforbio-mbc*** directory.
 If not, install as follows:
 Download from Douglas Chesters' [sourceforge page](https://sourceforge.net/projects/collapsetypes/).